Quatsino Provincial Park

 Quatsino Provincial Park is a provincial park in British Columbia, Canada, located on Quatsino Sound on northern Vancouver Island.

-History

-The park was established July 12, 1995.
+The park was established July 12, 1995 and is 654 hectare in size.
+The park is 50 km west of Port Hardy, British Columbia and is accessible by rough logging roads or by boat.
+Quatsino is on a popular kayaking route.

 Conservation

 This undeveloped park protects some of the largest old-growth trees, some small lakes, Koprino Harbour, which is a sheltered inlet, and the Koprino River estuary, which is noted for its critical fish-rearing and waterfowl habitat.
 The park also protects nesting and feeding habitat that is used by a high concentration of bald eagles.
 Black bears are very common in Quatsino Provincial Park, as are coastal black-tailed deer and cougars.

 Recreation

 The following recreational activities are available: backcountry camping and hiking, kayaking and canoeing, fishing and hunting.
 Quatsino Provincial Park is primarily a marine-access recreational park.